 Officials taking emergency steps amid coronavirus spread

-Oregon health officials are taking emergency steps to confront the spread of COVID-19 in the state as new cases emerged over the weekend.
+Oregon health officials are taking emergency steps to confront the spread of the coronavirus in the state as new cases emerged over the weekend.

 Testing is focused on determining the extent of the outbreak across Oregon and who is most at risk, according to Pat Allen, director of the Oregon Health Authority.

-Gov. Kate Brown declared a state of emergency Saturday night.
+Gov. Kate Brown on Saturday night declared a state of emergency.

 “I find that the novel infectious coronavirus has created a threat to public health and safety and constitutes a statewide emergency,” the governor said in her formal declaration issued Sunday.